ioan-pop/Party-Game/README.md

 ## TODOs
 Add settings for turns, and turn timers in pre game lobby
 Input validation for names
 Notify everyone of round winner
+End answer turn when everyone submits an answer
+Prevent duplicate cards for player (maybe by shuffling the deck and additing the id's to the current game)

 ## Screenshots of game